Skip to main content

 Problem areas need corrective action plans.
 If certain activities consistently exceed budgets, the estimating process needs improvement.
 If specific cost categories are difficult to control, new management procedures might be needed.

 The lessons learned from specific job analysis should be incorporated into future budgeting processes.
 Historical cost data becomes the foundation for more accurate estimates.
-This continuous improvement cycle enhances both budgeting accuracy and job costing effectiveness.
+This continuous improvement cycle boosts both budgeting accuracy and job costing effectiveness.

 Calculate Job Costing Accuracy